redhat-performance/jetlag/docs/deploy-mno-ibmcloud.md

 # Lab is ibmcloud in this case
 lab: ibmcloud

-cluster_type: bm
+cluster_type: mno

-# Applies to bm clusters
+# Applies to mno clusters
 worker_node_count: 2

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift